MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-an-evaluation-flow.md

 The outputs of the evaluation flow are results that measure the performance of the flow being tested.
 Evaluation flows can have an aggregation node that calculates the overall performance of the flow being tested over the test dataset.

-The next sections describe how inputs and outputs are defined in evaluation flows.
+The next sections describe how to define inputs and outputs in evaluation flows.

 ### Inputs